Date Position(s) Available

 High Technology Investigative Unit

 Your role at the HTIU will be a unique one.
 The HTIU provides the opportunity for current graduate and undergraduate students to experience the computer forensics field first hand.
 You may be asked to restore a Linux server one day and analyze log files from an electronic wiretap the next.
-The scope of work is broad, and no day In addition to your short term tasks, you will be asked to complete a long-term assignment that will significantly contribute to the HTIU’s overall success.
+In addition to your short term tasks, you will be asked to complete a long-term assignment that will significantly contribute to the HTIU’s overall success.

 Long term assignments are based on your particular expertise, career objectives, and the immediate needs of the Unit.
 You will work with your immediate supervisor to determine you assignment, which may include: Research and experiment on specific Window’s file behaviors to provide conclusive data on the impact of day to day computer usage.
 Analyze internet-based software such as P2P, IRC, IM, Newsgroup readers, e-mail clients, etc. to determine the impact of their installation and identify potential points of evidence.

 Undergraduate and Graduate Computer Science students are eligible to apply.
 Prior to finalizing an appointment, all interns are required to undergo a security check, which includes a name and fingerprint clearance with the Federal Bureau of Investigation and a determination of suitability for employment based on the information a candidate provides in the security form.
 Additional information including U.S. citizenship requirements may be downloaded from here.

 Note: Please indicate whether you are interested in a paid internship, internship for credit or both.